0x90n/InfoSec-Black-Friday/README.md

 ## How to edit formatting
-At the end of a normal sentence, place a backslash for newline (\) Alternatively with a link, you can double-space (  )
+At the end of a normal sentence, place a backslash for newline (\) After a link, please use a double-space (  )

 ## Credits
 If you wouldd like to DM me a deal rather than submitting a PR: @securitymeta_